 Pursuant to the provisions of Section 11-50A-25, Code of Alabama, 1975, as amended, the Commission reviews and approves certain activities of the Alabama Municipal Electric Authority ("the Authority").
-During FY-2015, the Authority did not file any petitions with the Commission.
+During FY-2016, the Authority filed one petition with the Commission.